emproy91/FlokiShips2/README.md

 In the Run tab you will find a console dialog, follow the instructions to make your fantasy spacecraft.

+This project has 1 packages, models.

+In models package do you find father class Standard and her classes daughters; Shuttle, Robotic, Manned, OrbitResearch.

+In models package do you find 2 interfaces IAligneble and IEngageable.

+In clas package do you find Main class with the treatment of parameters, launchers from other classes methods.

 More info in the comments of each class.